AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Operating_Systems_Programming/2_Abstractions/1_Threads_and_Processes.md

 > [!def]
 > ![](1_Threads_and_Processes.assets/image-20240228101433433.png)![](1_Threads_and_Processes.assets/image-20240229095604877.png)![](1_Threads_and_Processes.assets/image-20240229095614449.png)![](1_Threads_and_Processes.assets/image-20240229095627810.png)
 > **More details of :**
-> 1. Synchonization:
+> 1. Synchonization: Chapter 3 of notes
-> 2. Critical Section:
+> 2. Critical Section: Chapter 3 of notes
-> 3. Lock:
+> 3. Lock: Chapter 3 of notes